-As of March 31, 2022, the vessels in our fleet had an average age of approximately 12.9 years.
+As of April 30, 2025, the vessels in our fleet had an average age of approximately 13.3 years.
 Unless we maintain cash reserves for vessel replacement, we may be unable to replace the vessels in our fleet upon the expiration of their useful lives.
 We estimate the useful life of our vessels to be 25 years from the completion of their construction.
 Our cash flows and income are dependent on the revenues we earn by chartering our vessels to customers.
 If we are unable to replace the vessels in our fleet upon the expiration of their useful lives, our business, financial condition and results of operations may be materially adversely affected.
 Any reserves set aside for vessel replacement would not be available for other cash needs or dividends.

-Technological innovation could reduce our charter income and the value of our vessels.
+Technological innovation could reduce our charter income and affect the demand and the value of our vessels.

 The charter rates and the value and operational life of a vessel are determined by a number of factors including the vessel's efficiency, operational flexibility and physical life.
 Efficiency includes speed, fuel economy and the ability to load and discharge cargo quickly.
 Flexibility includes the ability to enter harbors, utilize related docking facilities and pass through canals and straits.
 The length of a vessel's physical life is related to its original design and construction, its maintenance and the impact of the stress of operations.
 If new vessels are built that are more efficient or more flexible or have longer physical lives than our vessels, competition from these more technologically advanced vessels could adversely affect the amount of charter hire payments we receive for our vessels and the resale value of our vessels could significantly decrease.
+Similarly, technologically advanced vessels are needed to comply with environmental laws, the investment in which, along with the foregoing, could have a material adverse effect on our results of operations.
 As a result, our available cash could be adversely affected.